minmyatoo/netsuite-record-fetcher-ts/README.md

-# Netsuite Record Fetcher
+🌐 **Netsuite Record Fetcher** 🚀

-This is a command-line tool that allows you to fetch records from Netsuite using RESTlets.
-You can select the type of record to fetch and provide the record ID to retrieve.
+Explore this command-line wizardry, designed to effortlessly retrieve records from Netsuite using RESTlets. 📦✨ Just specify the type of record you want and provide its ID to pull it from the depths of Netsuite.

-## Usage
+## Usage 🛠️

-To use the tool, run the following command:
+To utilize this tool, execute the following command in your terminal:

 ```shell
 npm install
 ```

-You will be prompted to select the type of record to fetch and provide the record ID.
-The tool will then retrieve the record and log it to the console.
+You'll then be guided to choose the record type you wish to fetch and provide the record ID.
+Watch as the tool swiftly retrieves the record and presents it in your console.

-## Configuration
+## Configuration ⚙️

-The tool requires the following configuration:
+This tool relies on the following crucial configurations:

-- `netsuite.restletUrl`: The URL of the RESTlet to use for fetching records.
+- `netsuite.restletUrl`: The URL of the RESTlet to be used for record retrieval.

-You can set these configuration options in the `config.ts` file.
+You can easily configure these options in the `config.ts` file.

-## Supported Record Types
+## Supported Record Types 📚

-The tool supports the following record types:
+This versatile tool supports various record types, including:

 - salesorder
 - transaction
 - purchaseorder
 - employee
 - savedsearch
+- etc

-## License
+## License 📜

-This tool is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This tool operates under the umbrella of the [MIT License](https://opensource.org/licenses/MIT). 🌐